Canadian provinces allow locked-down households to pair up — threatening hurt feelings all around

 “It’s a horrible policy,” she said.
 “It’s stressful and it’s frustrating.”

 In Guernsey, some 2,894 miles away, Ross Le Brun, too, has suffered the challenges of forming a two-household bubble.
-His partner’s sister lives next-door to his mother-in-law, and so got “first dibs” on pairing up.
+His partner’s sister lives next door to his mother-in-law, and so got “first dibs” on pairing up.
 His parents have two kids, putting them in the same tough spot as Martin.

 Le Brun and his family had been driving by his parents’ house and waving from a safe distance.
-During one such visit, after the two-household bubble was announced, his parents asked if they’d like to come in.
+During one such visit, after the two-household bubble was announced, his parents asked if they would like to come in.

 “And now we’re in their bubble,” Le Brun said.